rnwood13/diag-upload-service/README.md

 - Use Route53 domain instead of ALB DNS address (see improvement note above)
 - Use ECS Autoscaling based on CPU utilization, memory utilization, or ALB requests
 - Use multiple environments for testing or staging before moving to production
+- Improve auth security by moving away from basic auth and using something like API Gateway or SSO
 - Restrict downloads by authentication role so only those with proper permissions can download the diagnostics files
 - Alerting via SNS when an alarm is triggered
 - Alerting via SNS whenever a diagnostics file is uploaded
+- Restrict uploads to only `*.tgz` filetypes
+- Add nicer HTML and CSS
+- Provide a better downloads/files page with a list of files and button to download
+- Make app support concurrent requests with async

 <p align="right">(<a href="#top">back to top</a>)</p>